projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    :align: center

-   CPU P/C-state management block diagram
+   CPU P/C-state Management Block Diagram

 System Power State
 ==================

-ACRN supports ACPI standard defined power state: S3 and S5 in system level.
-For each guest, ACRN assumes guest implements OSPM and controls its own power state accordingly.
+ACRN supports ACPI standard defined power states: S3 and S5 in system level.
+For each guest, ACRN assumes the guest implements OSPM and controls its own power state accordingly.
 ACRN doesn't involve guest OSPM.
-Instead, it traps the power state transition request from guest and emulates it.
+Instead, it traps the power state transition request from the guest and emulates it.

 .. figure:: images/over-image21.png
    :align: center